 Taxes

 When estate planning, it is important to take your future tax liability into consideration.
 In addition to your final federal taxes and state income tax, Virginia requires a probate tax on estates worth $15,000 or more.
 As of 2018, the probate tax rate is 10 cents per $100.
-Our estate lawyers can help you prepare to mitigate your final tax obligations.
+Our estate lawyer can help you prepare to mitigate your final tax obligations.

 Additionally, the funds and other assets you leave friends and family can have tax ramifications for them.
 If you want to leave a significant asset to someone, we will review the potential tax liability your loved one would face.
 We will also look at ways to mitigate your beneficiaries’ tax liabilities to ensure your gift does not become a burden.